Embedded contact homology of prequantization bundles: Abstract

 \section{Abstract}

 The 2011 PhD thesis of Farris \cite{farris} demonstrated that the ECH of a prequantization bundle over a Riemann surface is isomorphic as a $\Z_2$-graded group to the exterior algebra of the homology of its base.
-We extend this result by computing the $\mathbb{Z}$-grading on the chain complex, permitting a finer understanding of this isomorphism.
-We fill in some technical details, including the Morse-Bott direct limit argument and some writhe bounds.
+We extend this result by computing the $\mathbb{Z}$-grading on the chain complex, permitting a finer understanding of this isomorphism and a stability result for ECH.
+We fill in a number of technical details, including the Morse-Bott direct limit argument and the classification of certain $J$-holomorphic buildings.
 The former requires the isomorphism between filtered Seiberg-Witten Floer cohomology and filtered ECH as established by Hutchings--Taubes \cite{cc2}.
-The latter requires the work on higher asymptotics of pseudoholomorphic curves by Cristofaro-Gardiner--Hutchings--Zhang \cite{CGHZ}.
-In a subsequent paper, we plan to extend these methods for Seifert fiber spaces and relate the ECH $U$-map to orbifold Gromov-Witten invariants of the base.
+The latter requires the work on higher asymptotics of pseudoholomorphic curves by Cristofaro-Gardiner--Hutchings--Zhang \cite{CGHZ} to obtain the writhe bounds necessary to appeal to an intersection theory argument of Hutchings--Nelson \cite{dc}.